 Renewable and low-carbon energy sources overtook coal

 for the first time in 2019, and it’s predicted that they will be the only energy source to grow in 2020 due to falling power demand as a result of Covid-19.
 According to the IEA, these sources of electricity will reach 40% of global electricity generation in 2020, with wind, photovoltaics and hydropower contributing significant proportions of energy generation.
 Solar energy also continues to punch above its weight in terms of demand and job creation.

 Last year it was announced that the offshore wind sector

 would need to hire an additional 27,000 skilled workers to meet upcoming demand and provide skills for planned projects.

 Offshore wind jobs have been somewhat protected during the Covid-19 pandemic, with professionals granted key worker status and given permission to continue work on select projects.
-We can expect to see these projects continue into 2020 and beyond, which means we will see demand for offshore site manager jobs, crane operators and GWO professionals.
+We can expect to see these projects continue into 2020 and beyond, which means we will see demand for a vast number of different roles including site managers, crane operators and fabrication jobs.

-HSE (human safety engineering) will have a heightened focus placed on it as work starts back up.
+HSE (health and safety engineers) will have a heightened focus placed on it as work starts back up.
 We can expect to see much more scrutiny placed on site safety, therefore we predict high demand for HSE engineers in a post-Covid 19 landscape.

 Tapping into US demand